yantis/docker-virtualgl/README.md

     (If you do specify authorized keys it will disable all password logins to keep it secure).

 * `-p 49158:22` port that you will be connecting to.
-* `yantis/virtualgl` the default mode is SSH server with X-Server so no need to run any commands.
+* `yantis/virtualgl` the default mode is SSH server with the X-Server so no need to run any commands.

 # Usage (Client)